IsaacBell/Statistical-Modeling/reference/Risk.md

 # Risk Profile

-Model the current risk profile of an HFT system, including metrics such as position sizes, exposures, and margin requirements
+Model the current risk profile, including metrics such as position sizes, exposures, and margin requirements

 ```
 #include <unordered_map>